University of Wyoming

 Noreen Ring was a nurse with a lifelong love of animals.
 This scholarship was established in her memory to benefit pre-veterinary students, medical microbiology majors, and graduate students in the Department of Veterinary Sciences.

-Scholarship applications can be obtained from the College of Agriculture Academic Programs Office, or on the web at the College of Agriculture webpage.
+Scholarship information and applications can be obtained from the College of Agriculture Academic Programs Office, or on the web at the College of Agriculture webpage.

 For more information on supporting the College of Agriculture scholarship program, please contact Anne Leonard at the Agricultural Development and College Relations Office at .
 Additional scholarship listings, including those from the College of Agriculture, are available from the UW Financial Aid office and/or to College of Agriculture scholarship page.